 Key Takeaways:

-- A nitrogen deficit in the soil caused by decomposing organic matter on the soils surface, such as partially decomposed mulch or wood bark is one of the most common causes of yellow leaves and can be treated by by feeding the azalea in the spring.
+- A nitrogen deficit in the soil caused by decomposing organic matter on the soil surface, such as partially decomposed mulch or wood bark is one of the most common causes of yellow leaves and can be treated by by feeding the azalea in the spring.

 - Alkaline soils cause an iron deficiency which requires an iron formulation specifically for plants or alternatively transfer the azalea to a pot or raised bed with acidic soil so that the root can access iron in the soil.